faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

 * Some examples and thoughts on approach were drawn from [thoughtsonthingsandstuff](http://thoughtsonthingsandstuff.com/) by Jonathon Streeter.
 * Mormonism101 was helpful in considering ways to frame [the psychological influence of the LDS Church](http://www.mormonism101.com/2015/06/psychological-effects-mormonism-members.html).
 * Reddit user MaxSTX pointed out [the 2017 mobile device standards](https://www.reddit.com/r/exmormon/comments/7uu490/because_missionaries_need_to_spy_on_their/dtn6nzo/?context=3).
-* Reddit user TracingWoodgrains provided some valuable suggestions (which I still need to implement!!!!)
+* Reddit user TracingWoodgrains provided some valuable suggestions.
 * Discussion and examples from /r/mormon and /r/exmormon were helpful in formulating this document.
 I did not give enough specific credit to all those who pointed out good/interesting socializing influences which this document benefited from.
-* Reddit user we-were-gods provided useful feedback and general encouragement to continue documenting my thinking on LDS topics.
+* Reddit user we-were-gods provided useful feedback and general encouragement to continue documenting my thinking on this and other LDS topics.

 [^insufficientjustification]: The practice of bearing a testimony to find it may take advantage of the phenomenon of "insufficient justification".
 [From the 1959 study](http://psychclassics.yorku.ca/Festinger/) on insufficient justification: "If a person is induced to do or say something which is contrary to his private opinion, there will be a tendency for him to change his opinion so as to bring it into correspondence with what he has done or said." ([video which details the experiment](https://www.youtube.com/watch?v=CkJc6c3nKMw) and more on [insufficient justification](https://en.wikipedia.org/wiki/Insufficient_justification))

 [^passports]: Passports are held in the mission home of many missions.
 This was the practice in my mission, and has [been reported by many others](https://www.reddit.com/r/exmormon/comments/2qlcqk/21_the_number_of_methods_and_gates_a_mission/).

 [^invasive_interviews]: Worthiness interviews may vary depending on the leader, but some of them appear to be more invasive than others.
-The subreddit [/r/WorthinessInterviews](https://www.reddit.com/r/WorthinessInterviews/) catalogs invasive examples.
+Protectldschildren.org has compiled stories of invasive (and sometimes abusive) interviews: http://protectldschildren.org/read-the-stories/

 [^alternative_sources]: LDS members are reluctant to consult unapproved sources on LDS truth-claims.
 For instance, I have compiled a list of problem summaries of LDS truth claims: [Problem Summaries: resources discussing LDS-truth claims](https://mormonbandwagon.com/bwv549/problem-summaries-resources-discussing-lds-truth-claims/), and it includes all the rebuttals to the problems that I'm aware of.
 For balance it includes [an official link pointing to every apologetic resource approved or "blessed" by lds.org](https://www.lds.org/si/objective/doctrinal-mastery/gospel-sources?lang=eng) and points directly to other apologetic resources.
 Even though it is balanced in its approach to potential problems, LDS members would be highly reluctant to visit or publicly share such a link with other Latter-day Saints.